 If you’re going on holiday but you’re dreading the journey more than you’re looking forward to the holiday, this post is for you!
-These 40+ ideas will keep a small person happy and busy all day.
+This newly updated list has 40+ ideas that will keep a small person happy and busy in a car, boat or plane.
 Happy travels!

 2) Play car spotting!
 Choose a colour each and look out of the window.
 When you spot your colour car score a point!

 3) Challenge kids to spot things the same colour as their crayons and draw them.
-HACK!
-Bring a table mat in the car to provide a hard surface for paper and colouring books to rest on.
+Bring the crayons and paper or magazines in a box to keep them together and to provide a hard surface for resting on.

 4) Don’t be afraid to pack craft items.
-Bring paper and a sandwich bag filled with a glue stick and a few crafty bits like pompoms, pipe cleaners, stickers and sequins.
-They can make a fun holiday collage!
-Great for a plane or the train.
+Bring a sandwich bag filled with a glue stick, a few crafty bits like pompoms, pipe cleaners, stickers and sequins, plus some paper.
+Challenge children to make a fun holiday collage or a postcard to post.

-5-7) Check out these 3 ideas for when you’re on a train, which include a brilliant bingo template.
+5-7) Check out these 3 ideas for when you’re on a train, which includes a brilliant bingo template.

 16-20) Don’t forget stickers… they’re flat, light and you can use them in lots of different ways.
 These ideas include making puppets, counting and making a mosaic.

 21-22) Googly eyes make everything fun!
-We like the idea of making the fruit friends and scrunch paper monsters on a train or plane.
+We like the idea of making the fruit friends and scrunch paper monsters on a journey.